VKCOM/statshouse/docs/quickstart.md

 ## Before first run
 ### Create directories
 StatsHouse does not create directories and files on its own, it expects them to exist.
-Need to create directories for cache and binary logs.
-Directory exact location is unimportant, but it should be writeable.
+It's required to create directories for cache and binary logs.
+Exact directories location is not important, as long as it's writeable.
 Consider the following directory structure:
 ```shell
 mkdir -p ~/statshouse/cache/aggregator
 mkdir -p ~/statshouse/cache/agent